SkipperGames/NeptuniaReBirth2Items/README.md

 - Stella's Dungeon
   - Click any button; **Tools**, **Weapons**, **Armor**, **Accessories**, and **Star Shards** to get all of those items
-  - Use combo boxes to build your customized stone; First for the type, next four for its effects
+  - Use the given combo boxes to build your customized stone; First for the type, next four for its effects
   - **Clear Stones:** Clear existing stones in Stella's possession
-  - **Give Stone:** Get custom-built stone
+  - **Give Stone:** Get custom-built stone.
+This will fail if you already have 99.

 ## TODO
 * Improve and optimize code to traditional programming standards and performance